Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 <a href="javascript:trackClickLinkA();">Link A</a>
 ```

-Then, you would define a function that'scalled when the link is clicked like this:
+Then, you would define a function that's called when the link is clicked like this:

 ```js
 var trackClickLinkA = function() {